FIWARE/tutorials.IoT-Sensors/README.md

 --data-raw 'h|20'
 ```

-The body of the request consists of the `id` of the device (`urn:ngsi-ld:Door:001`) as held in the Context Broker and
-the name of the command (`open`) to invoke on the device.

 #### Response:

 The example as written won't work unless the IoT Agent exists and is listening on the appropriate endpoint (`/iot/d`) to